 The Story of Anne Frank

-Anne Frank was a Jewish girl living in Holland during World War II.
-Originally from Germany, her family had already fled from Frankfurt after Hitler came to power in 1933.
-After the Nazi's occupied Holland in 1940, Anne went into hiding with her mother, father, older sister Margo and four other people in a secret annexe behind her father's factory at Prinsengracht 263 in Amsterdam.
-She is just 13 years old.
+Anne Frank was a Jewish girl living in the Netherlands during World War II.
+Originally from Germany, her family fled Frankfurt after Hitler came to power in 1933.
+When the Nazis occupied the Netherlands in 1940, Anne went into hiding with her mother, father, older sister Margot and four other people in a secret annex above her father's factory at Prinsengracht 263 in Amsterdam.
+She was just 13 years old.

-Life in Holland had been fun and carefree for Anne and her sister until the Nazi's arrived.
-A series of anti-Jewish regulations meant the Frank's had to move house, the girls had to change school, and their father Otto loses his business.
-It is when Margo is called up to report at a German work camp in 1942 that the family retreat into the annexe, although Otto had been planning it for some time.
-His Jewish business partner Herman Van Pels and family join them too, and they have help from non-Jewish Dutch friends.
-A few months later they are joined by dentist Fritz Pfeffer
+Life in the Netherlands had been fun and carefree for Anne and her sister until the Nazis arrived.
+A series of anti-Jewish regulations meant the Franks had to move house, the girls had to change school, and their father Otto lost his business.
+It was when Margot was called up to report at a German work camp in 1942 that the family retreated into the annex, although Otto had been planning it for some time.
+His Jewish business partner Herman Van Pels and family joined them too, and they were helped by non-Jewish Dutch friends.
+A few months later they were joined by dentist Fritz Pfeffer

-Inside the annexe during the day they must be quiet.
-The factory is busy, full of workers they don't know if they can trust.
-After dark, their helpers bring them supplies - food, clothes, books and games to help pass the time.
-They cannot go outside or contact any of their old friends or family for fear of being discovered.
+Inside the annex, during the day, they all had to keep quiet.
+The factory was busy but full of workers they weren't sure they could trust.
+After dark, their helpers brought them supplies: food, clothes, books and games to help pass the time.
+They couldn't go outside or contact any of their old friends or family for fear of being discovered.

-Anne's diary, given to her for her birthday just weeks before they went into hiding, becomes her best friend and confidant.
-Inside it she reveals her hopes and dreams, her thoughts and fears, and that despite everything, she believes there is still good in the world.
-She begins to turn her diary into a novel called 'The Secret Annexe' but she doesn't get the chance to finish it.
+Anne's diary, a birthday present just weeks before they went into hiding, became her best friend and confidant.
+In the diary she reveals her hopes and dreams, her thoughts and fears and that, despite everything, she believes there is still good in the world.
+She began turning her diary into a novel called 'The Secret Annex', which she sadly never completed.

 "Despite everything, I believe that people are really good at heart" - Anne Frank

-The Diary of Anne Frank was first published in 1947, and has since been published in 70 different languages in 60 different countries, making the most translated book of all time.
-This exhibition, Anne Frank; Let me be myself, was created by the Anne Frank House in Amsterdam and is based on Anne's life from her diary, as well as documenting historical events from the Second World War.
-The exhibition aims not just to educate visitors on what happened in the past but how those themes are still present in the modern day, and what each of us can do to make sure the persecution of individuals due to race, religion, age, sexuality or disability is brought to an end.
+The Diary of Anne Frank was first published in 1947 and has since been published in 70 different languages, in 60 different countries, making it one of the most translated books in the world.
+This exhibition, Anne Frank: Let Me Be Myself, was created by the Anne Frank House in Amsterdam and is based on the record of Anne's life in her diary, as well as documented historical events from the Second World War.
+The exhibition aims not just to educate visitors about what happened in the past but how those themes are still relevant today.
+It asks us to consider what we can each do to make sure that persecution of individuals due to race, religion, age, sexuality or disability is brought to an end.